catonzio/bashutils/README.md

 ## PowerShell and cmd Utilities

 The `/powershell` and `/cmd` directories contain utility scripts specific to their respective shells.
 Please refer to the instructions provided within those directories for installing and using those utilities.

+To install the git utility, follow these steps:

+1. Open the terminal.
+2. Open the `$PROFILE` file with your favorite editor (e.g. notepad) with the following command: `notepad $PROFILE`.
+3. Copy the content of `powershell/git_utils.ps1` inside the opened editor.
+4. Save, close and restart the terminal.
+5. Type `git-utils` and use the function.